graysonarts/writing/august2015/draft.md

 She raises her head from the desk.
 A glass of gin and tonic sits on the corner.  *Such a silent kid*

+# Simon

+Simon's apartment is tiny, a one room efficiency model with a shared bath at the end of the hall, and a kitchen one floor down.
+He stands in the middle of the room, legs bend at a shallow angle, arms stretching out to his side.
+He moves with steady concentration, spiraling his arms into a ball, and releasing the ball forward as he shifts his weight to the front leg, deepening the bend of that leg while straightening out the back leg.
+Reversing the weight on his legs again, wiping the hair of an imaginary horse.

+He continues his movement for the better part of half an hour, sweat drips off his exposed torso, as the tension of his muscles build while he continues the slow movements.
+When finished, he bows a deep bow and grabs his towel, wiping the sweat from his chest.

+The holoprojector chimes, and Vienne appears on the screen, the answer functionality modified to always immediately answer when Vienne calls.
+"Simon, have you located the agent to use?"

+Simon shakes his head, throwing the towel onto the thin foam mattress in one corner of the room, his excuse for a bed.
+"All of the our usual agents are unavailable.
+I have one that is an unknown quantity for us, Madame, ex-military, New Cascadia, Levi kane."

+"Any Lexus data on him?"

+"Spotty, only his military history, some high rank, went dark after NC fell."

+"Just use him then, I don't care, hopefully he's not great."

+He nods his head, "I'll send over our standard pre-hire contract for him to sign, and setup a meeting.
+Anything else madame?"

+She pauses for a moment, "Back up a little."

+"Madame?"

+"Back up, go stand against the wall."

+He compiles, "Like this, Madame?"

+"Yes, just like that, now turn around."

+He turns slowly around, her eyes taking in all of him.
+"Simon, your apartment is awful.
+Give up that piece of shit, and come live with me in the corporate estates.
+I have plenty of room, and there could be benefits, if you are interested."

+Simon blushes, stepping away from the wall, back into the normal usage range of the holoprojectors, "What kind of benefits?"

+She sighs, "I should hope I do not need to spell out that I mean."

+Simon's brow knits, and then comprehension dawns on him, and he opens his mouth wide, "Oooooh."

+She nods, "No pressure, but the things I could do to that tight little body of yours."

+Simon looks down at his feet, and then back up at her, "The corporate estates?"

+"I have a pool, and a hot tub, and clothing is always optional."

+Simon nods, "And I would save alot of money by not having to rent this place."

+"Right, a fringe benefit."

+"When would you like me?"

+"Tonight, right now."

+Simon smirks, and nods, "Let me pack my stuff."

+"Leave it, I'll buy you new whatever you want."

 # Ji

 *fuck fuck fuck* Two guards in crisp black uniforms, with short, cylindrical caps, and the Nakitashi Security Force logo, a stylized shield with a snake on it, in black ink, on their breast pockets.
 Between them, they carry a gurney, Max sprawled out, arms dangling, legs slightly akimbo.